-Procedures for collaboration with outside agencies involved with involuntary placements, including a court order or other social service agencies to address student transition between programs.
 Ackerly teachers will work closely with psychiatrist on a daily basis to determine student strengths and weaknesses as well has kept both parties updated on student progress.

-Composition of the ILPA Team Director of Residential, Associate Principal, School counselor, Clerk Procedure to invite parents/guardians to participate on the ILPA Team, and as appropriate, to invite the student to participate Teachers provide both strengths and weaknesses for each student enrolled, in addition, treatment partners (therapist) provide further information to support the ILPA.
+agencies to address student transition between programs.
+Composition of the ILPA Team Director of Residential, Assistant Principal, School Counselor, Clerk Procedure to invite parents/guardians to participate on the ILPA Team, and as appropriate, to invite the student to participate Teachers provide both strengths and weaknesses for each student enrolled, in addition, treatment partners (therapist) provide further information to support the ILPA.
 Person(s) responsible for guiding completion of the ILPA School counselor and treatment therapist work together to complete the items included in an ILPA for each student.
-Person(s) responsible for monitoring progress of the ILPA Associate Principal and Clerk
+Person(s) responsible for monitoring progress of the ILPA Assistant Principal and Clerk